 Register to join the Arum Lily Blitz

 Motivating and supporting shared management by landowners, volunteers and government agencies across thousands of hectares is a huge challenge.
-We are very excited by the progress that has been made in the first three years of the Blitz.
-It is an inspiring effort of a whole community working together.
+We are excited by the progress that has been made in the first four years of the Blitz.
+It is an inspiring whole of community effort.

-At the end of 2021 Nature Conservation received the excellent news that the Western Australian Government’s State NRM Program would continue to fund the Arum Lily Blitz for a further three years.
-The Blitz is a long term campaign and there is still alot of work needed.
-Please join us in this war on the most widespread, damaging weed in our beautiful region.
+At the end of 2021 Nature Conservation received the encouraging news that the Western Australian Government’s State NRM Program would continue to fund the Arum Lily Blitz for a further three years.
+The Blitz is a long term campaign and there is still a lot of work needed.
+Please join us in controlling the most widespread, damaging weed in our beautiful region.

 REGISTER TO JOIN THE ARUM LILY BLITZ